 Yet in rare cases, ibuprofen can be dangerous and has many side effects, especially for those who are allergic to it.
-It would not be surprising should ibuprofen purchases be accompanied with a doctor’s prescription.
+It would not be surprising should ibuprofen purchases be accompanied by a doctor’s prescription.

 The doses given to children and adults also vary widely.
-Therefore, it is advisable not to carelessly take such medications as it is best that they be prescribed by a doctor or pharmacist to avoid the risk of an allergic reaction in children.
+Therefore, it is advisable not to carelessly take such medications as it is best that they are prescribed by a doctor or pharmacist to avoid the risk of an allergic reaction in children.